TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 ## Priority Does Not Have a Plural

 We will certainly have more than one question once we’re finished brainstorming and doing peer reviews.
-We should have at least 10 and probably more like 20.
-If you have less than 10, you are probably missing questions in your blind spots.
+We should have at least 10, but 20 is better.
+If we have less than 10, we are probably missing questions in our blind spots.

 Startups are risky.
-There are a lot of unknowns and a lot of open questions.
-If we can only see five or six questions, it does not mean our startup is _less_ risky than someone with 20 questions.
-It actually means our startup is _more_ risky because we are not acknowledging and therefore not dealing with those unknowns.
+There are a lot of unknowns and open questions.
+If we only have five or six questions, it does not mean our startup is less risky than someone with 20 questions.
+It actually means our startup is more risky because we are not acknowledging and therefore not dealing with those unknowns.

-However, we can only address one question at a time effectively.
-So we have to prioritize.
+However, we can only effectively address one question at a time.
+So we must prioritize.

 Again, there are many methods for prioritizing, and we won’t list them all here.
-We should just pick one question where the answer could potentially destroy our entire business model.
+We should just pick one question where the answer could destroy our entire business model.

 We may choose the wrong question to start.
 That’s ok.

-It is better to pick the wrong question and answer it quickly than spend days, weeks, or months agonizing over multiple priorities to develop a perfect plan or action for the next year.
+It is better to pick the wrong question and quickly answer it than spend days, weeks, or months agonizing over multiple priorities to develop a perfect plan for the next year.
 Just pick one, and get going.

-The following sections will show you how to take that one priority question and figure out how to answer it with _research_ or an _experiment_.
+The following sections will show you how to take our top priority question and figure out how to answer it with _research_ or an _experiment_.

-## Locate The Question
+## Locate the Question

 To simplify our search for the right method, we’ll ask two questions: